Gewest13/wp-mailer/readme.md

 ## To do

   1. Javascript integration (AJAX)
-  2. Add ReCAPTCHA

-  ---

-  3. Add field-type to getForm function (object)
-  4. Remove classes from form cpt page (fields) and add them manually
+  2. Remove classes from form page (fields) and add them manually